Police seize bedding from Idaho stabbing suspect's home

 The Washington State University Police Department searched the apartment Dec.
 30, the same day Kohberger was arrested at his parent's home in eastern Pennsylvania.

+The Nov.
+13, 2022, slayings of the four University of Idaho students left many in the community shaken and worried about the possibility of a repeat attack.
+Police released few details for weeks but repeatedly said they had not located the weapon used to commit the crime.

 After Kohberger was extradited to Idaho, documents filed in the murder case showed that police found the sheath of a large knife near one of the victims.
-The knife itself was nowhere to be found.
+The knife itself, however, was nowhere to be found.

 Investigators did not seize any weapon from Kohberger's apartment, according to the search warrant.
 They did take several strands of "possible hair," including one identified as a "possible animal hair strand."
 They also took some store receipts, a tag from a company that makes coveralls and other work apparel, and two store receipts.
 The dust bin from a vacuum cleaner, a computer tower and a "Fire TV" stick were collected as well.